fiskl-accounting/help-docs/docs/Core-Features/Clients-Vendors/clients.md

   G --> |No| A
 ```

-# Best Practices for Client Management
+# Best practices for client management

 - Keep client information up to date, especially contact details and tax information
 - Use client-specific currencies and time rates for accurate invoicing